The64thGamer/cheeseepedia/content/photos/junqz4bsn6zicvuhul4davif.md

-categories = ["Chuck E. Cheese's"] pages = ["West Palm Beach, FL (4646 Okeechobee Blvd)"] startDate = "" description = "A photo of the exterior of the store after closure (PC: Yellow Pages)."
+categories = ["Chuck E. Cheese's"] pages = ["West Palm Beach, FL (4646 Okeechobee Blvd)"] startDate = ""
 +++
+A photo of the exterior of the store after closure (PC: Yellow Pages).